Nonspecific Methods of Infection Prevention Among Medical Staff

 Hand HygieneTop

 Hand hygiene is the primary method of preventing infection transmission.
-Infection spread by HCPs’ contaminated hands is the most common transmission route in medical facilities.
+Infection spread by HCPs’ contaminated hands is considered the most common transmission route in medical facilities.

 Hand washing with soap and water is preferred in the following settings: